Sidewalk chalk can be a lot of fun for kids, and kids at heart.

 It can even be used to assist with kids’ speech therapy, and help make practicing these skills fun.

-If you’re looking for professional help to address your child’s speech issues, District Speech is offering speech teletherapy during the COVID-19 pandemic, to help keep your progress on-track.
+If you’re looking for professional help to address your child’s speech issues, District Speech is offering speech teletherapy as well as in person treatments to help keep your progress on track.

-In the meantime, though, read on for some fun exercises – and all you need is sidewalk chalk.
+So, no matter the reason you might want to practice speech with your kid, read on for some fun exercises – and all you need is sidewalk chalk.

 1. Create A Board Game

 Creating a board game can help kids practice following basic directions.

 Sometimes, though, board games can be boring or hard to understand if your child is young or has trouble sitting still.